ryezzz/portfolio-gatsby/_data/blog/2024-09-07-geospatial-risk-monitoring.md

 **Design, Prototyping and Data Modeling:** \
 Having worked a lot with spatial data, I was in the lead designer and visualization engineer on this project and was heavily involved at every stage.

-Since this was such an interactive data experience, I prioritized UX research to ensure we gathered accurate customer feedback.
+Since this was such an interactive data experience, I prioritized UX research to ensure accessibility and accurate customer feedback.
 I worked with another stellar engineer to build a custom CI/CD demo environment, which allowed me to simultaneously engineer and design the prototype.

 I used Maplibre, Mapbox, React, and Typescript for the front end, while I developed a Python script to prepare the data, provided by our fantastic methodology team, for visualization.